TheSoftwareDesignLab/hall-of-apps-tools/README.md

 </p>

 <p align="justify">
-  Instructions to restore the database can be found here: [Hall-of-apps](https://github.com/TheSoftwareDesignLab/hall-of-apps-tools)
+  Instructions to restore the database can be found here: <a href="https://github.com/TheSoftwareDesignLab/hall-of-apps-tools">Hall-of-apps</a>
 </p>

 ### Database Structure